sraaphorst/Daily-Coding-Problem/README.md

 This problem was asked by Oracle.

 Given a binary search tree, find the floor and ceiling of a given integer.
-The floor is the himmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm
-                                                                 ghest element in the tree less than or equal to an integer, while the ceiling is the lowest element in the tree greater than or equal to an integer.
+The floor is the highest element in the tree less than or equal to an integer, while the ceiling is the lowest element in the tree greater than or equal to an integer.

 If either value does not exist, return `None`.